orbitalquark/textadept/doc/08_Preferences.md

 Many of Textadept's generic modules have settings you can change from *~/.textadept/init.lua* after the module is loaded.
 These settings are viewed from module's [LuaDoc][].
-For example, to disable character autopairing and stripping whitespace on save, your *~/.textadept/init.lua* might look like:
+For example, to disable character autopairing with typeover and stripping whitespace on save, your *~/.textadept/init.lua* might look like:

     _M.textadept = require 'textadept'

     _M.textadept.editing.AUTOPAIR = false
+    _M.textadept.editing.TYPEOVER_CHARS = false
     _M.textadept.editing.STRIP_WHITESPACE_ON_SAVE = false

 Now suppose you wanted to load all of Textadept's default modules except for the